 Intimate Images.
 The History of Radiography in the History of Art

-The project investigates the history and epistemological significance of examining paintings and sculptures with X-rays and the resulting images.
-Its underlying thesis is that the introduction of radiological examinations of paintings in the 1910s and later of sculptures triggered a shift in disciplinary practices in the field of art history: Previously, academic interests were focused on the image surface and its iconographical-iconological meaning.
-X-rays, however, drew art historians’ attention to the material, its physical condition and artistic treatment.
-To look beneath the surface allowed for new questions to be raised about works of art, such as questions for artistic preferences and their significance.
+The project investigated the history and epistemological significance of examining paintings and sculptures with X-rays.
+As its underlying thesis, the project posited that the introduction of radiological examinations of paintings in the 1910s and, later on, of sculptures triggered a shift in disciplinary practices in the field of art history: Previously, academic interests were focused on the image surface and its iconographical-iconological meaning.
+With the introduction of X-rays, however, the art historians’ attention was drawn to the material, its physical properties and its artistic-manual treatment.
+This look beneath the surface allowed for new questions to be raised about works of art, such as questions for artistic preferences and their significance.
 Thus, X-rays brought forth new knowledge of art and artists.

-The project approaches the emergence and application of this new knowledge from three perspectives:
+The project explored the emergence and application of this new knowledge from three perspectives:

-a) The relatively short history of art-historical radiography—the production of radiographs of artworks—and its development from 1895 onwards has not yet been written.
-Thus, the project is the first to reconstruct this history on the basis of historical and contemporary publications, original X-ray images, and archival material.
-Special attention will be paid to the technological and discursive production of ‘evident data’ (Evidenz) and the development of a new kind of expert knowledge.
+a) The relatively short history of art-historical radiography—the production of radiographs of artworks—and its development from 1895 onwards has not yet been accounted for.
+As part of this project, it has now been reconstructed on the basis of historical and contemporary publications, original X-ray images, and archival material.
+Special attention was given to the media-technological and discursive production of ‘evident data’ (Evidenz) and the development of new expert knowledge.

-b) By taking a look at two case studies, one on Rembrandt and one on Adriaen de Vries, investigate the manner in which this knowledge about the physical materiality of artworks was introduced into scholarly literature and subsequently transformed the discipline of art history.
-By analysing and comparing academic texts written before and after the introduction of X-ray examinations, the epistemic shift in art history will become apparent.
+b) By taking a look at two case studies, one of Rembrandt van Rijn and one of Adriaen de Vries, the project investigated the ways in which this new knowledge of the materiality of artworks was introduced into scholarly literature and subsequently transformed the perspectives within the discipline.
+The project analyzed and compared academic texts written before and after the introduction of X-ray examinations towork out the epistemic shifts in art-historical practice.